Goldman Sachs says there's more trouble ahead for Tesla

 Although Tesla isn't expected to launch its Model Y until 2020, Goldman Sachs says the company faces a "large crescendo" of competition in the coming years.

-For instance, Daimler's (DMLRY) Mercedes-Benz is set to reveal a new all-electric SUV on Tuesday.
+For instance, Daimler's (DMLRY) Mercedes-Benz revealed its first all-electric SUV on Tuesday.
 It's the first model under the German car maker's electric EQ brand.
 Rival luxury manufacturers BMW and Audi (AUDVF) are also getting deeper into the electric vehicle game, threatening Tesla's dominance.

 Here's another obstacle for Tesla: Its cars are about to get more expensive.
 A tax credit for buyers of electric vehicles is set to expire for Tesla at the end of the year.
 The full tax credit is gradually phased out after a company sells its 200,000th electric car in the United States — a milestone Tesla passed in July.